 If you’ve built up savings or if your income has increased since you first got your loan, you could use that money to gradually prepay your mortgage principal until you reach 80% LTV and are eligible for PMI cancellation.
 Or if you’d like to pay off a chunk of your mortgage and refinance to take advantage of lower rates in one go, a “cash-in refinance” might be the answer.
 In this scenario, you’ll bring cash to the closing of your refinance and pay down your loan amount to get a new, PMI-free loan.

 What’s your best bet?

 You’ve probably noticed that refinancing can often be used as a way to remove mortgage insurance.
 If mortgage rates are lower than when you originally got your mortgage, refinancing may not only remove your mortgage insurance, but also reduce your monthly interest payments.
 Just make sure that your refinance costs don't exceed the money you save by eliminating mortgage insurance.
 The easy way to determine that is by dividing the cost of refinancing by the monthly reduction in payment.
 (Remember that you may be able to roll the closing costs into your loan for a “no cost” refinance.)
-If you’d like to talk through your mortgage insurance removal options, our non-commissioned Loan Consultants are here to help.
+If you’d like to talk through your mortgage insurance removal options, our non-commissioned Mortgage Experts are here to help.
 Schedule a free call today.